mariomac/better-console/README.md

 ![](cons.png)

-This simple library (in Spanish language) has done for my first-year students at [Technical University of Catalonia](http://www.upc.cat).
+This simple library has been done for my first-year students at [Universitat Politècnica de Catalunya](http://www.upc.cat).
 It adds to the Linux and Mac console the next functionalities:

 * Specify foreground and background color for the printed text
 * Clear screen